 4. After you have set all the conditions in the multi-select question, pick the default question, it should jump to when none of the conditions you defined are met, and click on Done.

 5. You can also apply logic jump on Lead Gen form fields.
 The users will be navigated down the required path depending on the criteria selected.

 6. Click on Publish to save the changes.

 You can now specify jump criteria on the basis of the response received for a Widget, that you have added in your Outgrow content.

 While setting up the Logic Jump on a particular Question or Lead Form, from the Action Selection field you can choose the Redirect To option in case you want to navigate the users to an External URL when the criteria specified are met.
 You can specify the URL that the users will be redirected to, and you can opt to configure Nested Conditions as well depending on your requirements.

 For each design layout available in Outgrow, the Logic Jump feature works in a different way, and here is some more information about it:

-C. Londoner, Seattle layouts - These layouts display all the questions and the results on one single page, they are used for live content so the functionality of setting up Logic Jump is not available.
+C. There are layouts that display all the questions and the results on one single page, they are used for live content so the functionality of setting up Logic Jump is not available.
 The 1 Column Real-Time layout, 2 Column Real-Time layout, are the ones that fall in this category.

 If you still have any questions, feel free to use our chat tool on the bottom right or reach out to us at [email protected] and our team can help you with a quick solution.